Rosacea Treatments in Clarkston, MI

 - Drugs, such as blood pressure medications, that dilate blood vessels

 - Strong emotions

 One of the most effective treatments we offer for rosacea is the IPL® photofacial.
 With a special laser shined towards the afflicted area, the light penetrates the skin where it is then transformed into heat energy which will in turn damage the walls of the visible blood vessels responsible for redness.
 This then leads to the body breaking down and removing the damaged tissue, leaving you with clearer skin.
 In addition to the IPL® photofacial treatment, topical and oral medications are also available to treat rosacea.

 At Clarkston Dermatology, you aren’t just a number.
-Our national award-winning dermatology practice takes pride in offering personalized attention and the most innovative treatment options for rosacea in Birmingham, Troy, and the surrounding Michigan communities.
+Our national award-winning dermatology practice takes pride in offering personalized attention and the most innovative treatment options for rosacea in Clarkston, Troy, and the surrounding Michigan communities.
 To get started, contact us to schedule an appointment, meet with our expert care team, and begin a journey to healthier, rejuvenated skin.
 In the meantime, please read “5 Reasons to Use Sunscreen” to learn more about protecting your skin from sun exposure, a common trigger for rosacea.